eladfirer/Computer-Vision-Projects/Stereo-Mosaicing/README.md

 ## License

-This project is part of a Computer Vision engineering coursework/project.
+This project is part of Image Proccessing Course at The Hebrew University.